buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_2.md

 In this session, we read and talked about the different types of waste and then identified them in our value stream.
 Then we voted on the most important types of waste and talked about what we think is our constraint and the most annoying types of waste.
 This is a great chance for everyone to complain in the most productive way!

-The 3 most important wastes that we identified in our value stream were:
+I can't give too many details, but here are the 3 most important sources of waste that we identified in our value stream were:

 **Waste 1 - Defect:**